opensearch-project/documentation-website/_search-plugins/sql/limitation.md

 ## Aggregation over expression is not supported

-You can only apply aggregation on fields, aggregations can't accept an expression as a parameter.
+You can only apply aggregation on fields.
+Aggregations can't accept an expression as a parameter.
 For example, `avg(log(age))` is not supported.

 ## Subquery in the FROM clause